-- Alarms and other emergency communications used on the site. - Evacuation procedures including routes and assembly areas to be used. - · Initial emergency response actions - Location of first-aid kits and identification of first-aid providers. - · Location of spill contamination kits
+- · Alarms and other emergency communications used on the site. - Evacuation procedures including routes and assembly areas to be used. - Initial emergency response actions - · Location of first-aid kits and identification of first-aid providers. - · Location of spill contamination kits

-3.8 Terminal Security
+8.2 Terminal Security

-NSW Ports have a dedicated Emergency protocol; this will be relayed to site via a dedicated two way radio located at the continually attended SICTL operations gate house.
+Sydney Ports have a dedicated Emergency protocol; this will be relayed to site via a dedicated two way radio.

-If an emergency arises from NSW Ports the SPBT3P2 evacuation procedure will be utilised depending on the location of the emergency.
+If an emergency arises from Sydney Ports the SPBT3 evacuation procedure will be utilised.

-3.9 Public Security
+8.3 Public Security